SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 ## Recent Blockbusters
+### - Selected for Spring 2025 AI Safety, Ethics, and Society course cohort, Centre for AI Safety (CAIS)
 ### - Selected for Berkeley AI Safety Initiative's AI Policy Fellowship (BASIS), Jan 2025
 ### - Submitted a cool proposal to the AI Safety Entrepreneurship Hackathon - Apart Lab on 20 Jan 2025
 ### - Selected for an Online Certificate program on "Large Language Model and Generative AI"  at LTI, CMU for Year 2025